yeasy/learning_pickleball/19_faq_en.md

 ## [Q8] How to deal with the ball between two players in doubles?

-**Answer**: In double games, there are often situations where two players rush to hit the ball in the middle position together, or let the other side deal with it, resulting in loss of points.
+**Answer**: In doubless, there are often situations where two players rush to hit the ball in the middle position together, or let the other side deal with it, resulting in loss of points.

 The handling of the middle-position ball requires players to negotiate the principles in advance.
 Generally speaking, here are some common principles:

 * Let **forehand position player** handle: The power and angle of the forehand shots tend to be better;
 * Let **higher level player** handle: Higher level player usually has better stability and force;
-* Let **male player** handle (in mixed double games): Male player is usually better in strength and speed, and is usually responsible for 2/3 or more of the courts in mixed doubles;
+* Let **male player** handle (in mixed doubless): Male player is usually better in strength and speed, and is usually responsible for 2/3 or more of the courts in mixed doubles;
 * Let **diagonal player** handle: Usually the diagonal player has a better angle to return the ball, hence players can take this principle if the two players are of the same level.

 You can also use shouting to do a quick communication.
 For example, a more confident player can call out “Me” to return the ball.